fyzanshaik/chaya/README.md

 ## Pending Tasks

+-  [ ] Add new shadcn dashboard and UI
+-  [ ] Connect it to the backend
+-  [ ] Fetch and create the tables for it
+-  [ ] Add more error validations for optimized process
+-  [ ] Refactor code for simple schema and process at both frontend and backend

 -  [ ] Add authentication and authorization for API endpoints.
 -  [ ] Implement rate limiting for API requests.
 -  [ ] Add unit tests for API endpoints.